ProgrammedMikey/Michael_Coding_Challenges/api_challenge/readme.md

 ### What language do I code in?
 I decided to go with nodejs and express.
-Make sure you have node installed then when inside the folder api_challenge you can run: npm start
+Make sure you have node installed then when inside the folder api_challenge you can run: npm install and  npm start

 Once running you can load up Postman or Insomnia and test the routes